AMReX-Astro/Microphysics/sphinx_docs/source/nse.rst

 -----------------

 We have implemented a dynamic NSE check for the self-consistent nse procedure that tells us whether the network has reached the NSE state.
 The overall procedure is outlined in :cite:`Kushnir_2020`.
 The overall usage comes down to a single function ``in_nse(state)``.
 By supplying the current state, this function returns a boolean that tells us whether we're in NSE or not.
 The current status of this functionality only works for pynucastro-generated network since aprox networks have slightly different syntax.
-Note that we ignore this check when ``T < 2.5e9``, since we don't expect NSE to occur when temperature is below 2.5 billion Kelvin.

-There are 3 main criteria discussed in the :cite:`Kushnir_2020`.

 The overall framework is constructed following :cite:`Kushnir_2020` with slight variations.
+The overview of the steps we take are the following:

+* Minimum Temperature Check: require ``T > T_min_nse``, where ``T_min_nse`` is
+  a runtime parameter with a default value ``T_min_nse = 3.0e9``.

+* Mass Abundance Check: compare the current mass abundances of the nuclei to the NSE mass fractions.
+A detailed criteria are the following:

-* We first determine whether the current molar fraction is close to NSE with a criteria of:
+  We first determine whether the current molar fraction is close to NSE with a criteria of:

   .. math::